Coral Reefs In Aqaba

 Due to these exceptional circumstances, the Gulf of Aqaba’s shoreline is covered in fringing coral reefs, creating a diverse and rich ecology.
 This section of the Red Sea is a well-liked national and international tourist attraction, especially for Red Sea Diving Safari Divers and snorkelers, thanks to a combination of a suitable environment, warm sea, and numerous natural and archaeological objects of interest.

 From ancient times, corals have been well recognized and mined for usage in jewelry, healing, and building.
-Corals also contribute significant data to geochemical and climate studies, and they are employed in aquaculture and fish tanks.
+Aqaba coral reef map also contribute significant data to geochemical and climate studies, and they are employed in aquaculture and fish tanks.
 Swimmers frequently refer to corals as rocks, and their ignorance of the intricate interactions between them causes them to unintentionally destroy delicate living forms when climbing or hanging on to them.

 Corals were once thought to as stones or minerals.
 Nevertheless, in the 11th century, a Persian scholar categorized them as animals on the grounds that they have a sense of touch.
 Corals were still thought to be plants up until the 18th century, and in many languages they are referred to as “flower creatures”.